AgalmicVentures/Werk/README.md

 * `reload`: Reloads the configuration.
 * `quit`: Quits the application cleanly, running shutdown commands and actions.

+### Simulation
+Runs with the simulation flag set use a `Simulator` to reply 1 or more data sources (CSV's, PCAP's, etc.) as events.
+This allows for simple testing against multiple sources of historical data.

 ## Shutdown
 On shutdown it runs shutdown commands (read from `Application.ShutdownCommands`), then shutdown actions which may be registered by any component, ensuring a clean